mattsears/mattsears.github.io/_posts/2011-11-27-ruby-blocks-as-dynamic-callbacks.md

 ---

 Callbacks are a great technique for achieving simplicity and flexibility.
-Simply put, a callback is a block of code passed as an argument to a method.<!--more-->  In Ruby, code blocks are everywhere and Ruby makes it trivial to pass a block of code to methods.For example:
+Simply put, a callback is a block of code passed as an argument to a method.
+In Ruby, code blocks are everywhere and Ruby makes it trivial to pass a block of code to methods.<!--more--> For example:

 ```ruby
 def foo(bar, &block)